syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/List.md

 ---
 #### ListAdv

-The **ListAdv** class represents a list that you can add or edit in the document by using **Lists** property of **DocumentAdv** class.
+The **ListAdv** class represents a list that adds or edits in the document by using the **Lists** property of the **DocumentAdv** class.
 Each **ListAdv** instance contains reference to any one of the abstract lists in the document and optionally contains the definition of the list level overrides.

 <table>
 <tr>